Women in Mexico: Politics

+Since October 1, 2024, Claudia Sheinbaum has served as the first woman president of Mexico.

 Women intellectuals, journalists, and writers

 Eulalia Guzmán participated in the Mexican Revolution and then taught in a rural primary school and was the first woman archeologist in Mexico.
 Her identification of human bones as those of Aztec emperor Cuauhtémoc brought her to public attention.
 Rosario Castellanos was a distinguished twentieth-century feminist novelist, poet, and author of other works, a number of which have been translated to English.
 At the time of her death at 49, she was Mexican ambassador to Israel.
 Novelist Laura Esquivel (Like Water for Chocolate) has served in the Mexican Chamber of Deputies for the Morena Party.
 Other women writers have distinguished themselves nationally and internationally in the modern era, including Anita Brenner, and Guadalupe Loaeza.
+Some writers were mestiza women who began to publish their own journals in the 1870s.
+They were able to help form a rhetoric around the mestiza that allowed them all to have a platform for the formation of their own national identity.
+They were able to write and use their platform as women in journalism to get their fight across the nation.

 The most famous woman writer and intellectual was seventeenth-century nun, Sor Juana Inés de la Cruz.
 "Today, Sor Juana stands as a national icon of Mexican identity, and her image appears on Mexican currency.
 She came to new prominence in the late 20th century with the rise of feminism and women's writing, ... credited as the first published feminist of the New World."
 A number of women have become distinguished intellectuals in modern Mexico, especially Elena Poniatowska, whose reportage on the Tlatelolco Massacre of 1968 and the 1995 Mexico City earthquake have been important.
 Historian Virginia Guedea has specialized in the history of independence-era Mexico.

 Many Mexican journalists have been murdered since the 1980s, including a number of Mexican women.
 In 1986, Norma Alicia Moreno Figueroa was the first woman journalist identified as a murder victim of the Mexican drug war.
 Broadcast crime reporter Dolores Guadalupe García Escamilla was murdered in 2005.
 Yolanda Figueroa was murdered in the drug war, along with her journalist husband, Fernando Balderas Sánchez, and children in 1996.
 In 2009, Michoacan journalist María Esther Aguilar Cansimbe disappeared.
 Former TV journalist at Televisa, María Isabella Cordero was murdered in Chihuahua in 2010.
 In Veracruz in 2011, crime reporter Yolanda Ordaz de la Cruz was killed.
 Marisol Macías was murdered in Nuevo Laredo by the Los Zetas in 2011.